jcaip/jcaip.github.io/_posts/2020-08-14-Kernels-and-Cliques.md

 $$k(x, x') = \langle f(x), f(x') \rangle$$

 So what's a good choice for $f$?

-Taking the mean BERT embedding as $f$ seems like a traightforward approach.
+Taking the mean BERT embedding as $f$ seems like a straightforward approach - but this is actually a pretty bad kernel!

-But this is actually a pretty bad kernel.
 If you compare $f$ with something like the mean word2vec vector, you'll find that the latter performs much better on STS tasks.

 **Check out this table from SentenceBERT[[^1]].**
 ![comparison on STS tasks](/images/research/sentence_bert_table.png){: .center}